vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-in-test-automation-framework-in-python-astronomer-uqkDP.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/astronomer"
 companyWebsite: "http://www.astronomer.io/"
-summary: "To apply as a software engineer in test at Astronomer, you preferably need to have 2+ years of professional experience developing software."
+summary: "To apply as a Software Engineer at Astronomer, you preferably need to have 2+ years of professional experience developing software."
 summaryBackup: "Astronomer is looking for a software engineer in test that has experience in: #python, #kubernetes, #linux."
-featured: 20
+featured: 7
 ---

 ## Job description